olaniyan4m/Thenga-Project/ALL_FILES_SAVED_STATUS.md

 ## 🎉 **All Files Successfully Saved!**

-Your Pezela Business and Customer PWAs are now complete with:
+Your Thenga Business and Customer PWAs are now complete with:

 - ✅ **Complete PWA Builder Compliance**
 - ✅ **js13kPWA Pattern Implementation**